IssaKass/HTML_CSS_Template_16_Memberbase/README.md

 # HTML_CSS_Template_16_Memberbase
 HTML &amp; CSS Template 16 - Memberbase

-Responsive Dashboard

-- Responsive Dashboard Using HTML CSS & JavaScript.
+- Responsive Website Using HTML CSS & JavaScript.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.

 ### © 2022 Memberbase.
 All Rights Reserved.